UVT-CTF/2025-Uni-Vs-Threats-CTF/web/Backrooms/solution/writeup.md

 - Some endpoint is required to delay page loading (e.g. https://httpbin.org/delay/5)
 - Some endpoint is required for data exfiltration (e.g. https://webhook.site/)
-- You will need to enable wildcard CORS if using webhook.site

 ## Step 3: Polluting the log file